-Tympanocentesis (to obtain middle ear fluid for culture) should only be performed by an ENT surgeon and is usually not required since antimicrobial therapy (if indicated) should be started empirically.
+Tympanocentesis (to obtain middle ear fluid for culture) should only be performed by an ENT surgeon and is usually not required since antibiotic therapy (if indicated) should be started empirically.

-Where there is AOM with perforation, a bacterial swab from the ear canal should be taken if there is reason to suspect resistant organisms (e.g. failure of initial antibiotic treatment).
+Where there is AOM with perforation, a bacterial swab from the ear canal is recommended if there is reason to suspect resistant organisms (e.g. failure of initial antibiotic treatment).

 Refer to the flowchart for a summary of the recommended emergency management of a child presenting with symptoms suggestive of AOM.

-Antibiotics do not alter the course for most children with mild, uncomplicated AOM.15 Without antibiotic treatment, pain resolves after 24 hours in 60% of children, and most infections resolve spontaneously within 7 days.
-There is evidence that antibiotics may reduce the risk of TM perforation or AOM in the contralateral ear, however the incidence of side effects such as vomiting, diarrhoea and rash is increased.
+Antibiotics do not alter the course for most children with mild, uncomplicated AOM.15 Without antibiotic treatment, pain resolves after 24 hours in 60% of children, and most infections resolve spontaneously within seven days.
+Evidence suggests that antibiotics may reduce the risk of tympanic membrane perforation or AOM in the contralateral ear, however is associated with side effects including vomiting, diarrhoea and rash.
 There is insufficient evidence to determine if antibiotic use reduces the risk of mastoiditis or meningitis.15

-The recommended approach for mild uncomplicated AOM is to defer the use of antibiotics for 24-48 hours, and proceed to antibiotics only if symptomatic after this time.
-Antibiotics may then be initiated following clinical review or at the parent’s discretion (if provided with a script at the initial consultation).
+Antibiotic therapy is not routinely recommended for mild uncomplicated AOM.
+Consider if symptoms persist after 48 hours.
+At this time antibiotics may be initiated following clinical review or at the parent’s discretion (if provided with a script at the initial consultation).
 Evidence suggests relying on parental assessment reduces antibiotic usage by up to two thirds with equivalent parental satisfactions rates when compared to early antibiotic treatment.

-Most children with isolated unilateral AOM do not require antibiotic treatment.
+Most children with isolated unilateral AOM do not require antibiotic therapy

-Initial antibiotic therapy is recommended for all children with systemic features (defined as fever > 39°C, vomiting and lethargy where the source is clearly AOM).
+Antibiotic therapy is recommended for all children with systemic features (fever greater than 39°C, vomiting and lethargy where the source is clearly AOM).

-- age < 2 years with bilateral acute otitis media
+- age less than two years with bilateral acute otitis media

 - severe symptoms (fever > 39°C and moderate to severe otalgia)